gcorsi1/EBPhaseField/README.md

 ## Dependencies
 * legacy FEniCS (with PETSc): latest version **2019.2.0.dev0** from the repository was used
-* meshio, pygmsh, gmsh python packages
+* meshio, pygmsh, gmsh, pandas python packages

 ## Contents
 Two scripts are provided: